What to know about the Boeing 737 Max 8, the plane that's crashed twice in 5 months

 After the Lion Air crash in October, Boeing and the FAA issued a bulletin to 737 Max 8 and 9 operators warning the anti-stall sensor could produce "erroneous indications" causing the plane's nose to dive.
 The directive said if the anti-stall sensor is triggered then the plane could face potential nose-dives, cause pilots to have "difficulty controlling the plane" and lead to "possible impact with terrain."

 But Boeing has insisted that existing protocols are sufficient for dealing with MCAS malfunctions.
-Despite that assurance, the company is working on a software update to the Max to address lessons learned from the Lion Air crash.
+Despite that assurance, the company has been working on the software update to the Max, which it now will be forced to implement by FAA order, to address lessons learned from the Lion Air crash.

 The U.S. aerospace giant said, meanwhile, that it would delay the ceremonial debut of its brand new 777X plane, which had been scheduled for Wednesday in Seattle, to focus on "supporting" Ethiopian Airlines in the wake of the weekend crash.